South African Australians

 Immigration from South Africa to Australia, particularly by professionals, accelerated in the 1990s.
 More than half of the South African Australians arrived following the election of Nelson Mandela in 1994.
 A behaviour stigmatised by white South Africans who remained in their homeland as "Packing for Perth" ("PFP") was also a humorous dig and reference to supporters of the Progressive Federal Party – a political party formed in 1977 that drew support mainly from liberal English-speaking white people.

-In 2007–2008, around 4,000 South Africans permanently settled in Australia, a slightly lower number than previous years.
+As per 2021 census, 60% of Australians who are born in South Africa, claimed English, Dutch, German and Scottish ancestry, while only 40% claimed "South African" as an ancestry.